ouravantgarde/red-rainbow/competitors.md

 %-se\[-\] **Abilities**

-Yawns will stay put where they spawn, only moving slightly in a small area.
-They target their three different sides in three 120° radii surrounding them, and do not normally change orientation when moving.
+Yawns will stay put in a small area where they spawn.
+They have three sides, which affect three 120° radii surrounding them.
+They normally do not rotate or otherwise orientation when moving.

-Yawns will %%pa**Consume**++% any remnants nearby them into its upper opening, depriving Avnlyla of mana.
+Yawns will %%pa**Consume**++% any remnants nearby into its upper opening, depriving Avnlyla of resources.
 These remnants are released upon death.

-Yawns' %%at**Maddening**++% side constantly spews out patterns of slow projectiles that deal 40 normal damage each.
+Yawns' %%at**Maddening**++% side constantly spews out patterns of slow projectiles when Avnlyla is in its radius, dealing 35 normal damage each.
 These projectiles slowly accelerate over time.

-Its %%at**Gnawing**++% side will frequently create maws of energy near Avnlyla when in it's radius, which will dash and bite after 0.7 seconds, dealing 50 normal damage before dissipating.
+Its %%at**Gnawing**++% side will frequently create maws of energy near Avnlyla when she is in its radius, which will dash and bite after a short, dealing 50 normal damage before dissipating.

 Its %%at**Grimacing**++% side will build up a masses of teeth and gore around enemies in its radius, growing a tooth for a random enemy every 4 seconds.
-Each tooth grants +5 damage to all attacks and +20 health every second, up to a maximum of 6 stacks.
+Each tooth grants +5 damage to all attacks and +20 HPS, up to a maximum of 6 stacks.
+The teeth can be shattered via any break or heavy impact.

-If Avnlyla is in above Yawns, it will %%at**Purge**++% a large beam of energy at her via its top opening, dealing 60 normal damage and applying a heavy snare that grounds and prevents jumping for 3 seconds.
+If Avnlyla is in a radius above Yawns, it will %%at**Purge**++% a large beam of energy at her via its top opening, dealing 60 normal damage and applying a heavy snare that grounds and prevents jumping for 3 seconds.

 Every 33% of max health lost, Yawns will begin %%pa**Screaming**++% an unending monstrous howl as it rapidly spins upon its base, allowing it to use **Maddening**, **Gnawing**, and **Grimacing** in a 360° radius around it.
 It will also rapidly crawl around the arena.
 The Screaming will last for 7 seconds before it settles down in a new location.

 %-se\[-\] **Visuals & Lore**

-Yawns are large fleshy totems, connected to a swivel joint base of meaty bone as well as three spider-like legs equidistantly orbiting its center to crawl.
+Yawns are large fleshy totems, connected to a swivel joint base of meaty bone as well as three spider-like legs equidistantly orbiting its center which is uses to crawl.
 The flesh appears deeply red although somewhat grayed in streaks, with a sticky appearance.
-The main body itself has 3 relatively flat sides, which increases in width towards the top(while tapering down into the boney base at the bottom).
-Each side has its own vestigial "mouth" that takes up the entire side, however there is no "inside" to speak of; Right behind its outer teeth is a useless fleshy film.
+The main body itself has three relatively flat sides, which increases in width towards the top, while tapering down into the boney base at the bottom.
+Each side has its own vestigial "mouth" that takes up the entire side, however there is no inside to speak of; Right behind its outer teeth is a useless fleshy film.
 The top of Yawns is a crater lined with teeth, which is uses to consume remnant.
 It may also expel a bloody beam, angling itself the best it can to aim.

-It's mouths each display different expressions upon its surface.
-Grimacing has a very lip defined, exaggerated and overstretched smiling and frowning based on you killing enemies.
+Its mouths each display different expressions upon its surface.
+Grimacing has a very lip defined, exaggerated and overstretched smile, which instead frowns when you kill enemies.
 Maddening is stretched open across the surface, appearing to leak blood as it attacks.
-Gnawing has prominent sharp teeth which it grits and breaks upon itself, although new grow back very quickly.
+Gnawing has prominent sharp teeth which it grits and breaks upon itself when it lands an attack, although new grow back very quickly.

+%-se\[-\] **Death Messages**

+Killed by Purge: *Consumed.*

+Killed elsewise: *Cacophany!*

 %-se\[-\] **Compendium Entry**